Scrum and Agile app: backlog, sprints, epics, and burndown

 Can I disable Scrum on a circle without losing the data?

 Yes.
 Untick Scrum enabled on the circle.
-The Projects tab reverts to its standard form but the sprints, stories, and epics stay in the database.
+The Projects tab reverts to its standard form but the sprints, stories, epics, and milestones stay in the database.
 Tick the box again to bring the Scrum behaviour back with everything intact.

 How do I see all work across a release or milestone?